 ODOT has instituted equity-focused policies related to project procurement and construction to ensure equity in the overall project delivery and implementation.
-The mission of ODOT's Contract Compliance Division is to ensure equal employment opportunity within ODOT, to level the playing field for Disadvantaged Business Enterprises (DBEs) by providing full and meaningful participation opportunities in ODOT's federally funded highway projects and to plan, implement and provide guidance to prevent discrimination in federal aid programs and activities.
+The mission of ODOT's

+Contract Compliance Division is to ensure equal employment opportunity within ODOT, to level the playing field for Disadvantaged Business Enterprises (DBEs) by providing full and meaningful participation opportunities in ODOT's federally funded highway projects and to plan, implement, and provide guidance to prevent discrimination in federal aid programs and activities.
 ODOT Contract Compliance Division (CCD) implements and oversees the ODOT DBE Program and the Unified Certification Program for USDOT funded recipients, assuring compliance with 49 CFR Part 26.
 Both consultants and construction contractors are required to meet the stated DBE commitments.
 ODOT CCD conducts reviews of contractors and subcontractors at any time to ensure compliance.
 In addition, ODOT requires the verbatim attachment of Appendices A & E of the Title VI Program Manual to all federally assisted contracts.
 The appendices specifically and directly address the non-discrimination efforts required.
-More information on services available to DBEs, as well as the Transportation Assistance Program (TAP) is provided in the Considerations to Support Good-Paying Jobs and Strong Labor Standards.